redwoodjs/redwoodjs-com-archive/docs/authentication.md

 ```

 #### Setup
+It is possible to implement a custom provider for Redwood Auth.
+In which case you might also consider adding the provider to Redwood itself.

+If you are trying to implement your own auth, support is very early and limited at this time.
+Additionally, there are many considerations and responsibilities when it comes to managing custom auth.
+For most cases we recommend using an existing provider.

-Support for custom authentication is very early and limited at this time.
-There are examples contributed by developers in the Redwood forums and Discord server.
+However, there are examples contributed by developers in the Redwood forums and Discord server.

 The most complete example (although now a bit outdated) is found in [this forum thread](https://community.redwoodjs.com/t/custom-github-jwt-auth-with-redwood-auth/610).